Duckyoubeaver/Unicorn-II/README.md

 ## Core Features
 - Basically infinite data training on communicube.ai, overcoming the traditional token limits present on most generative AI models.
 - Advanced Q & A functionality with the user.
-- Voice powered assistance, with automatic recognititon of a full 'utterance' as well as automatic muting when an utterance is being sent to the server.
+- Voice powered assistance, with automatic recognititon of a full 'utterance' as well as automatic muting when an utterance is being sent to the server, and when the widget is closed.

 ## Implementation Steps
 Necessary steps to get the assistant working